SeriousOldMan/Simulator-Controller/README.md

 17. [Strategy Development Revisited](https://youtu.be/nEmH_RbX8hg) - This video covers a couple of new capabilities for strategy development and handling during the race including a demonstration in ACC.

+18. [Race handled fully by AI](https://youtu.be/MlbAESpzg7Q) - This video gives you a full demonstration of a race under complete control of the AI Assistants.
+No driver interaction was necessary during this 3-stint race.
+Fully supported in solo as well as in multi player team races.

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community